 Solid Snake's real name is David (or Dave), but he also goes by the alias of Iroquois Pliskin during the events of MGS2 and is given the codename of Old Snake in MGS4

 Big Boss also has a few names as well.
-His real name is John, his nickname is Jack, and his former codename is Naked Snake.
+His real name is John, his nickname is Jack, and his former codename is Naked Snake, apparently along with a stint as "Punished Snake".

 SaGa Frontier features "Charm Lord, Merciless King, Protector of Rose, Ruler of Darkness, Pursuer of Beauty, Supreme Judge, Ruler of Facinaturu, Lord of the Castle, Mystic Lord Orlouge."